How is this different from printing a page to PDF in my browser?

 Everything you need to load HTML, edit the source, preview the PDF, and export — without a one-shot print dialog

-Load an HTML file, review the rendered preview, and export a clean PDF from the sanitized source — no print-dialog black box.
+Load an HTML file or saved-page ZIP, review the rendered preview, and export a clean PDF from the sanitized source.

 A PDF-style preview updates beside the editor so you can see exactly what the exported document will look like.